-We break down the Owyhee into three sections: Upper Owyhee, Middle Owyhee, and Lower Owyhee.
+We break the Owyhee into three sections: the Upper Owyhee, Middle Owyhee, and Lower Owyhee.

 Upper Owyhee (East Fork)

-The Upper East Fork includes Duck Valley Indian Reservation to Three Forks river access.
-The South Fork of the Owyhee is also included in the Upper Section.
-The Upper Owyhee is the most technically challenging section of the Owyhee and there are often a few portages and lining projects along the way.
-This section gets very little use and is an excellent place to see wildlife.
-It is a rare sight to see anyone else on the East Fork.
-This section is for someone with a great spirit for adventure and a love for remote places.
-Definitely a step off the beaten path, but those who seek it out are rewarded in a special way.
+The Upper trip begins on the East Fork of the Owyhee, accessed by way of the Duck Valley Indian Reservation in Idaho.
+The river flows northwest, converges with the South Fork of the Owyhee, and eventually reaches Three Forks, Oregon.
+Though there are long stretches of slow-moving, calm water on this section, it is also the most technically challenging portion of the Owyhee River, often with a few portages and lining projects along the way.
+This stretch gets very little human use and is an excellent place to see wildlife.
+It is rare to see anyone else on the East Fork.
+This section is for someone with a great spirit for adventure and a love for remote places–definitely a step off the beaten path, but those who seek it out are rewarded in a special way.

 Keeping Our Options Open: If the water is too low to put in at Duck Valley, Garat Crossing provides a second access point.
 Garat is 24-miles below Duck Valley and is a 4-wheel drive mission to get in to the river.
-Crutcher Crossing is another access point for the East Fork, another 4-wheel drive mission.
+Crutcher Crossing is another access point for the East Fork, another 4-wheel drive adventure.
 If for weather or water reasons the East Fork is not an option, the South Fork is a great trip as well.
-Anyone that plans an Upper Owyhee trip with us or anyone else should be ready for plan B, but as you can see there are many options for a great river trip in this section.
+Anyone that plans an Upper Owyhee trip should be ready for plan B, but luckily there are many options for great river trips in this section of the canyon.

-* In navigating the Upper Owyhee you can plan for one thing, but you may get dealt a different hand every time.
+*When navigating the Upper Owyhee you can plan for one thing, but you might get dealt a different hand.
 Water levels and road conditions can sometimes limit which section we run.
 Get ready for an adventure!
-To lay eyes on this relatively unexplored and unknown desert canyon is worth the effort!
+Laying eyes on this largely unexplored and unknown desert canyon is worth the effort.